Unit

 Lesson: Review of Reflective Digital Portfolio

-Objective: SWBAT to demonstrate their understanding of how service work helps our community and our world.
+to demonstrate their understanding of how service work helps our community

 Lesson Plans